All Episodes

 I've got nothing against non-judges and their qualifications.

-But I think in this case, going to the non-judge is a setup, and it is a misdirection trap play.
+But I think in this case, going to the non-judge is a setup and it is a misdirection trap play.

-Because we're at a stage here.
+Because we are at a stage here.

 We've got a Republican president, Republican Senate, and a Republican House, all that's irrelevant for these nominations, confirmation process.